-Given the narrow proportions of this small office building, the main objective was to maximize the amount of transparency while creating a buffer between the office areas and the buzz of the Old Street.
+Given the narrow proportions of this small office building, the main objective was to maximize the amount of transparency while creating a buffer between the office areas and the buzz of Old Street.

 136 Old Street